ictaiproject/oss-mlops-platform/EndUser/Preliminary_tasks.md

 # Preliminary Description
+# Setting Up GitHub Organization and Repository Forking

+## 1. Creating a GitHub Organization
+We created a new GitHub organization named **`ictaigithub`** to manage our repositories collaboratively.

+## 2. Forking the Repository
+We forked the main branch of **`oss-mlops-platform`** into our newly created organization.
+This allows us to make changes independently while keeping the option to sync with the upstream repository.

+## 3. Managing Organization Members
+- Added all team members to the organization for collaboration.
+- Assigned **Jukka** as the **owner** of the organization to grant full administrative control.

+## 4. Next Steps
+- Set up repository access permissions to ensure smooth collaboration.
+- Define contribution workflows for the team.
+- Synchronize changes from the upstream repository when needed.

 Initially, I attempted to install the GitHub project locally on my Windows 11 machine.
 To do this, I needed to have WSL (Windows Subsystem for Linux) installed.
 Additionally, Docker Desktop must be installed on the Windows machine.
 Next, I copied the GitHub organization project, MLOPSAI.
 Using WSL, I was able to clone the repository to the Linux subsystem folder on my Windows machine with the `git clone` command.
 After that, I executed the installation using the command `sudo ./Setup.sh`.